-The oxidation catalyst used was optimized for NO_2 production and is coated with platinum to interact with the harmful HCs and CO to create safer emissions.
-This unit was produced by Emitec and was placed after the turbocharger in the exhaust system.
+The oxidation catalyst used was optimized for NO2 production and is coated with platinum to interact with the harmful HCs and CO to create safer emissions.
+This unit was produced by Emitec/Continental and was placed after the turbocharger in the exhaust system.
 It required high exhaust gas temperatures (EGT) to function properly, therefore was placed as close to the turbine outlet of the turbocharger as the bulkhead geometry would allow.
+Catalyst inlet temperatures peaked at 895°F during Mode 1 testing, thereby confirming that the catalyst was positioned correctly to maintain inlet temperatures in the target operation region.
 The catalyst was also encased in exhaust wrap to retain as much heat as possible.